gromain/metaerg/README.md

 # MetaErg
 MetaErg is a stand-alone and fully automated metagenomic and metaproteomic data annotation pipeline.
-It bundles essential annotation tasks such as feature prediction, functional annotation wit h Hidden Markov Model (HMM) searches as well as blast and diamond searches.
-It estimates and visualizes quantitative taxonomic and pathway compositions of multiple metagenomic and proteomics s amples using sequencing coverage and proteomics spectral counts, respectively.
-For visualization, MetaErg provides a HTML interface, bringing all annotation results together in sortable and se archable tables, collapsible trees, and other graphic representations, enabling intuitive navigation of complex data.
+It bundles essential annotation tasks such as feature prediction, functional annotation with Hidden Markov Model (HMM) searches as well as blast and diamond searches.
+It estimates and visualizes quantitative taxonomic and pathway compositions of multiple metagenomic and proteomics samples using sequencing coverage and proteomics spectral counts, respectively.
+For visualization, MetaErg provides a HTML interface, bringing all annotation results together in sortable and searchable tables, collapsible trees, and other graphic representations, enabling intuitive navigation of complex data.

+In 2022, an update to the databases and underlying working of the model has been started by Romain Bazile and Aurélie Labarre.
+A singularity image has been setup and the docker image is deprecated for now.
+The original code is still available here: https://www.github.com/xiali-dong/metaerg .

 A MetaErg analysis output demo page can be found at: https://xiaoli-dong.github.io/metaerg/

-A MetaErg Docker application can be found here: https://hub.docker.com/r/xiaolidong/docker-metaerg
+A MetaErg Singularity image can be found here: https://cloud.sylabs.io/library/rbazile/default/metaerg

 Please cite the following: [Dong X and Strous M (2019) An Integrated Pipeline for Annotation and Visualization of Metagenomic Contigs.
 Front.
 Genet.
 10:999. doi: 10.3389/fgene.2019.00999](http s://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)